Github Actions

 Single configuration file

-either at the top level, or inside a directory called config
+You can create a single configuration file calledvalued.yaml or .valued.yaml either at the top level, or inside a directory called config or .config.

-Valued’s configuration file supports .json
+Valued’s configuration file supports .json, .toml, .yml and .yaml formats.

 Example